-The properties this paper seeks to examine include the relationship between the stability, complexity, diversity, and interaction types of model communities.
+May’s random food web communities were population by exploitation interactions, where species are able to use each other as prey.
+Here, we seek to examine the relationships between the stability, complexity, diversity, and the ratio of different ecological interaction types of model communities.
 Until recent years, most literature has focused on the stability of an ecosystem primarily considering antagonistic relationships in communities where the connectivity of a network and its size were varied.
-The effects of varied interaction types on the properties of a community have been largely unconsidered.
+The effects of varied ecological interaction types on the properties of a community have been largely unconsidered.
 This was a result of the wide-spread belief that mutualistic interactions only served to destabilize communities (Allesina & Tang, 2012).
 However, this was due to the misrepresentation of mutualistic interactions.
 In most studies, antagonistic relationships are modeled using a Holling Type 1 linear functional response.
 Mutualistic interactions were being modeled using this approach as well, resulting in a biologically unrealistic scenario where the interacting parties would realize unending positive benefits from their relationship.
-In order to more accurately portray these interactions, researchers began to employ the use of a Holling Type 2 nonlinear response (Tolcha, et.
-Al).
-This model allows mutualistic interactions to eventually saturate, so that the interacting parties stop receiving benefits once their population sizes pass a certain threshold.
-With the issue of representing these interactions solved, contemporary literature has begun to debate the importance and effect of them in a new light.
+In order to more accurately portray these interactions, researchers began to employ the use of a Holling Type 2 nonlinear response (Tolcha, et. al YEAR).
+This functional response allows mutualistic interactions to eventually saturate, so that the interacting parties stop receiving benefits additional once their population sizes pass a certain threshold.
+With this approach of representing mutualistic interactions, contemporary literature has begun to debate the importance and effect of these interactions on community stability in a new light.

-Previous papers have found that varied amounts of mutualistic, exploitative, and competitive interaction types result in stability that consistently scales with varied complexity and diversity in model communities (Mougi & Kondoh, 2012).
-This paper seeks to examine the effects of these properties with respect to the rate and manner in which a community is constructed, by simulating a series of communities with varied properties and reassembling them on islands.
-Through analysis of the procedure in which these islands grow to resemble the communities from which they were assembled, this paper seeks to determine the existence and significance of any relationships between the varying of a community’s properties, and the manner in which it is constructed.
+Previous papers have found that varied proportions of mutualistic, exploitative, and competitive interaction types result in stability that consistently scales with varied complexity and diversity in model communities (Mougi & Kondoh, 2012).
+This study examines the effects of varying the proportion of interaction types with respect to the rate and manner in which a community is assembled, by simulating a series of communities assembling on “islands” across a range of parameter values (see below for details).
+Through analysis of the procedure in which these islands communities grow to resemble the mainland communities from which they were assembled, this paper seeks to determine the existence and significance of any relationships between the varying of a community proportion of ecological interaction types, and the features of the community assembly process.

 METHODS

-STAGE STRUCTURED ECOSYSTEMS
+STAGE STRUCTURED COMMUNITIES

 FOOD WEB MATRICES

-The Stage Structured Ecological model is built off of Richard Williams and Neo Martinez’ “Simple Rules Yield Complex food webs” (Williams & Martinez, 2000).
-This model extends the previous Cascade model’ fit by compelling species to consume a coterminous grouping of prey in a one-dimensional trophic specialty, or niche.
-The Niche model function takes in three inputs – richness (S), links (L), and replicates (N), and outputs a two dimensional matrix that represents a Niche food web.
-The S parameter directly translates to the total population of the ecosystem, and the L parameter represents the total number of predator-prey relations between species.
+The Stage Structured Ecological model is modeifiedfrom Richard Williams and Neo Martinez’ seminal paper “Simple Rules Yield Complex Food Webs” (Williams & Martinez, 2000).
+This model extends the previous ‘Cascade model’ fit by forcing species to consume a grouping of prey in a one-dimensional trophic specialty, or niche.
+Effectively, this forces predator species to consume similar prey.
+This Niche model function takes in two key inputs – species richness (S) and links among species (L) -- and outputs a two dimensional matrix that represents a Niche food web.
+The S parameter directly translates to the total number of species in the community, and the L parameter represents the total number of predator-prey interactions between species.
 Connectance, represented by C, is a parameter derived from the total number of links.
 Connectance is the number of links expressed as a proportion of the total possible number of links (Beckerman et. al, 2006).
 Species that do not consume any other species for survival are flagged as self-sustaining species.

-Figure 2.1.1: Sample Niche model with 25 species and C=0.3
+Figure 2.1.1: Sample Niche model with 25 species and C=0.3, where points represent interactions and rows and columns are species in the community.

 ADDING STAGE STRUCTURE